Go to page content

 Relieving Pain in the Back of the Head with TCM

-According to Traditional Chinese Medicine (TCM), headaches like pain in the back of the head can occur due to internal or external factors.
+According to Traditional Chinese Medicine (TCM), headache at the back of the head can occur due to internal or external factors.
 Examples of internal factors include a kidney deficiency or liver yang (active energy) excess.
 A kidney deficiency is likely to cause a dull, numbing pain, while liver yang excess can induce a throbbing pain.

 Headaches can also come from external elements like an invasion of wind-cold and wind-dampness pathogens.
-“Wind-dampness headaches can cause a dull and heavy pain in the back of the head, while wind-cold headaches can cause a tight and constant pain that gets worse you are exposed to cold temperatures,” explains Eu Yan Sang TCM Physician Ng Qing Xiang.
+“Wind-dampness headaches can cause a dull and heavy pain in the back of the head, while wind-cold headaches can cause a tight and constant pain that gets worse when undefined exposed to cold temperatures,” explains Eu Yan Sang TCM Physician Ng Qing Xiang.

 According to Physician Ng, TCM practitioners will usually prescribe suitable treatments after considering several factors related to the headache, which include: